hhSpark/flow-dapperstarter-bootcamp/README.md

 5. It is about resource ownership management.
 (Responsible for authentication issuing & delivery)
 6. It is about resource access control management.
 (Responsible for providing rights for M parties)
 7. resource is a programmable asset. (asset + program functions + input/output)
+8. resource defines all possible capabilities. intereface allows to scope it.
+9. reference specify a link handle for external to use it (a link to abstract a capability access control)